ipspace/blog/content/kb/ELK/015-elk-components.md

+---
+kb_section: ELK
+minimal_sidebar: true
-# What Is Elastic Stack?
+title: What Is Elastic Stack?
+url: /kb/ELK/015-elk-components.html
+---
 Elastic Stack, formerly known as ELK stack, includes:

 - Elasticsearch: the search engine where all your data is stored.